hbtang/log-slam/SLAM-Resource.md

 	- 2014: _LOAM: Lidar Odometry and Mapping in Real-time_

 ## [Borg Lab, Georgia Tech](https://collab.cc.gatech.edu/borg/)
 Prof. Frank Dellaert is one of the earlist researchers on SLAM.
+Now they mainly focus on developing backend algorithm for mapping or BA, including GTSAM, DDF-SAM, ILBA.

 ### People
 Prof. Frank Dellaert